ForgottenGlory/Living-Skyrim-2/README.md

 Yep, it’s really annoying.
 You can turn it off in the MCM for Master of Disguise in the Advanced Menu.
 Turn off the Factions Update Auto Run.

 **My game freezes when saving.**
 Make sure you’ve disabled all overlays for Skyrim.
 The most common ones are Discord, Steam, and nVidia.
+Other overlays from things like MSI Afterburner and f.lux have also been known to cause issues.

 **Can I use this list on an ultrawide monitor?**
 Yes, [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) is included by default.
 Just make sure to enable it.